dustinpfister/blog_posts/_posts/threejs-examples-tree-sphere.md

 ### 1.2 - Groups and the Object3d class

-In this three.js example I am making use of the THREE.Group constructor as a way to create a collection of mesh objects that compose something that looks a little like a tree.
-I am also using a lot of other features that are part of the object3d class.
+In this three.js example I am making use of the [THREE.Group constructor](/2018/05/16/threejs-grouping-mesh-objects/) as a way to create a collection of mesh objects that compose something that looks a little like a tree.
+I am also using a lot of other features that are part of the object3d class such as the look at method of that class just to name on little feature.
+The [Object3d class](/2018/04/23/threejs-object3d/) is a base class of a whole lot of other classes in three.js that include Groups, but also things like Mesh Objects, and Cameras so the class is worth looking into in death if you have not done so before hand.

 ## 2 - The tree sphere module